yumium/tech_notes/C++/A gentle introduction to C++.md

 Member initialization in constructors

-We can abbreviate the member initialization part of the constructor
+We can abbreviate the member initialization part of the constructor.
+This effectively calls the constructor with the arguments given (usually we invoke the Copy constructor here).

 ```c++
 class Rectangle {